remotestorage/remotestorage.js/README.md

 browser, as well as connecting to [remoteStorage](http://remotestorage.io) servers and syncing data across devices and applications.

+### PLEASE NOTE

+You're currently looking at the `stable` branch of this repo/library, containing version `0.14.x`.
+We've been working on version `1.0.0` for over a year now, and you can find the (fairly stable) alpha versions of that in the `master` branch (and/or Git tags).
+The new version works with all modern module systems and splits out the connect widget to its own library, while enhancing APIs to empower developers to easily integrate everything in their own UI.
+Furthermore, we're moving all data modules to their own repos and npm modules.
+And we're also in the process of writing and launching completely new docs for version 1.0 (`docs/sphinx` branch).

+Please feel free to drop by `#remotestorage` on Freenode IRC or [post on the forums](https://community.remotestorage.io) anytime, if you have any questions or would like assistance with integrating rs.js 1.0 in your app/project.
+Any help and contributions are also greatly appreciated, of course!

 ### Where to get help?

 * See [remotestorage.io](http://remotestorage.io/) for general information about remoteStorage